-I tend to think that coaching is a short term intervention used to help people adopt new ways of thinking and behaving.
+I see coaching as a short-term intervention used to help people adopt new ways of thinking and behaving.
 My job is to empower people to be able to perform well on their own.
-As a result, I treat every coaching engagement as if I am working my way out of the job.
+As a result, I treat every agile coaching engagement as if I am working my way out of the job.